OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 The Winnipeg OGT14 event was co-moderated by Richard and myself ([Kyle Geske](http://twitter.com/stungeye) of Open Democracy Manitoba).
 The evening started with Richard defining Open Government and Open Data and why they are important, with the help of a few memes.

-> "Fundamentally, open data is about restoring trust with our government"
-> - Richard Pietro

 <iframe width="600" height="450" src="//www.youtube.com/embed/f9DtEUJwevo" frameborder="0" allowfullscreen></iframe>

 <br>